ansualo/proyecto1-consola/README.md

 ### Known bugs

-One of the bugs I would like to improve is the way JavaScrip works so that you could return to the original state of the console without having to refresh the page.
+One of the bugs I would like to fix is the way JavaScript works so that you could return to the original state of the console without having to refresh the page.

 Another detail that could be improved is the cross button, as currently you can see the different divs that compose it instead of being a single button.